 Searching the newspapers for Alexander brought up an assault on a police constable he had been involved in 1876, as well as an assault on his wife (Hannah) the previous year, and a charge of drunkenness.
 “Poor Hannah,” I thought.
 “Another woeful tale of an abusive alcoholic husband – this must be what made her leave Rollett and take up with William”.
 But I thought too soon; my next search for ‘Hannah Rollett’ brought up many more mentions than there had been for Alexander and she certainly seemed to be quite the character!
 With the help of the newspaper articles and some maps, I started piecing Hannah’s story together.

 After a couple years of marriage, Hannah and Alexander had their first child, William in 1874.
-The very next year, Alexander was charged with assaulting Hannah, but because it happened ‘at Rose Hill’, she was directed to ‘apply’ to the County Bench.
+[Evidence suggests they actually had a daughter in 1872 – Sarah Jane Rollett – but I’m uncertain she was Alexander’s] The very next year, Alexander was charged with assaulting Hannah, but because it happened ‘at Rose Hill’, she was directed to ‘apply’ to the County Bench.
 This was recorded in Friday’s edition of the Derby Mercury, 25 August, 1875.

 2 days later, Hannah was convicted of assaulting Alexander’s sister, Sarah Ann.
 The article notes this occurred on the Saturday; apparently the day after Hannah appeared in the Derby Borough Police Court.